Discipline (Janet Jackson album): Release and promotion

 Discipline was released on February 26, 2008 by Island Records; its deluxe edition, which included a bonus DVD, was released simultaneously.
 Jackson promoted the album through televised performances on Good Morning America, The Ellen DeGeneres Show and MTV's Total Request Live.
 Her performance on Total Request Live was her first MTV appearance in six years, following her being blacklisted by the network due to the Super Bowl halftime show incident in 2004.
 She was also scheduled to perform on Saturday Night Live but cancelled it due to illness.
 Performances on Jimmy Kimmel Live and at the London nightclub G-A-Y were also initially planned.
 The album was also promoted during an appearance on Larry King Live.
 On March 31, 2008, an edition of Discipline in environmentally-friendly packaging was released exclusively in Walmart as a part of a "green" promotion.
 Island Records officially ended the promotion of the album by June 2008.
 Later, Jackson performed "Luv" in a medley with "Rhythm Nation" on the ABC special America United: In Support of Our Troops on September 7.

 Although the album promotion stopped in June, Jackson's fifth concert tour—the North American Rock Witchu Tour, with the support of Live Nation—began on September 10, 2008.
 Amy O'Brian of The Vancouver Sun described Jackson's stage show at the GM Place as a "high-voltage performance".
 According to O'Brian, "[w]ith an ear-piercing blast of pyrotechnics, a fog of thick cloud and dancers that popped up out of the stage and runway, Jackson proved within the first minutes that she didn't choose the low-budget route for her Rock Witchu Tour."
 Similarly, Jim Harrington of The Oakland Tribune offered a positive review, stating: "Like Jackson's previous tours, 'Rock Witchu' was a flashy, high-budget extravaganza built on well-choreographed dance routines and plenty of theatrics."
-The initial response to the tour was very good, with sold-out shows in Los Angeles and Las Vegas.
+The initial response to the tour was positive, with sold-out shows in Los Angeles and Las Vegas.
 Supporting acts for the show included LL Cool J and Donnie Klang.
 Jackson had to reschedule nine dates on the first leg of the tour due to vestibular migraines.
-However, on November 4, 2008, Jackson canceled seven of the nine shows which had been rescheduled, citing schedule conflicts as the main reason.
-On November 19, it was announced on Japanese newspapers and websites that Jackson will bring the tour to Japan for a series of five shows in Saitama, Nagoya, Osaka, and Fukuoka in February 2009.
-However, all five dates were canceled.
+However, on November 4, 2008, Jackson canceled seven of the nine shows which had been rescheduled, citing scheduling conflicts.
+On November 19, it was announced that Jackson would bring the tour to Japan for a series of five shows in Saitama, Nagoya, Osaka, and Fukuoka in February 2009, but all five dates were canceled.
+Due to the cancellations, the tour's final date was on November 1, 2008, in New York City.